 What can the President do if a State fails to comply with the Directives of the Central Government?

-In which State of India, was a non-Congress government formed for the the first time?
+In which State of India, was a non-Congress government formed for the first time?

-The number of subjects in the Union List of the Indian Constitution is
+Currently, the number of subjects in the Union List of the Indian Constitution is:

 How many members of the Rajya Sabha retire from the house every 2 years?

-Which one of the following fundamental rights is avail Indian citizens only?
+Which one of the following fundamental rights is availed to Indian citizens only?